brentlintner/linus/src/templates/system.md

 ## Project & Style Guides

 This section contains rules and context injected from project-specific and global configuration files.
-These rules augment or may even override the general instructions below.
+These rules augment or may even override other general instructions in this document.

 ### Project-Specific Guide